Biographies and History

 Shaping a biography for the readers is the role of the publisher's editor.
 In a Yale blog page interview in January 2019 Heather McCallum at the London Yale office had this to say about what she seeks in a non-fiction book, "One of the important elements is character or characters.
 What we are trying to achieve is robust narrative non-fiction.
 So, even in a quite analytical book, what we want is something of the people, as that is what will bring any subject to life, even if it’s a high political diplomatic history", but without compromising the scholarship, commenting on one crucial ingredient for academic authors: "Originality.
 I’m interested in fresh research and fresh ideas and thinking.
 It’s important for us that the material has relevance beyond the academy, or at least that it is a subject of treatment that will be of interest beyond students and scholars.
 We are excited by ambition to impact a field, to write beyond the comfort zone.
 We are looking for a robust, enticing writing style that makes you want to read more."
 This is a ringing endorsement for history that both tells a compelling story and is thorough in covering every aspect of the politics of the period covered.

 She raises a vital point - a product can be polished until the cows come home but how much value does it have if it doesn't connect with an audience?
 The William and Mary page on this website has a review by an academic of the popular history of this reign - still the best read of these two monarchs - in which he complains of the success of "non-specialists" who write history.
 His 1974 review concludes that academic writing has lost touch with the audience, "We no longer care to communicate with nonspecialists.
 And that is stupid of us, for if we refuse to write history, the amateurs will have a stab at it.
 And if we make ourselves write as well as the van der Zees do, there will always be an audience.”
-This comment came at time when the segmented style of history writing was at its peak and with which were produced histories some critics said were disjointed, unchronological and impenetrable.
+This comment came at time when the segmented style of history writing was at its peak and with which were produced histories some critics said were disjointed, un-chronological and impenetrable.

 Lucy Ryall (Professor of History, Birbeck University London) wrote an extensive commentary on the nature of biography and history in her article ‘The Shallow End of History?
 The Substance and Future of Political Biography’ which was published in a thematic issue of The Journal of Interdisciplinary History, Vol. 40, No. 3 (Winter 2010) called Biography and History: Inextricably Interwoven, pp. 375-397.
 She described the reaction by Italian historians to her work examining the creation of an image of the Italian nationalist Garibaldi.
 Her analysis of the creation of the image of Garibaldi, which never posed as a biography, was seen by Italian academics as an attack on his legacy.
 Her’s was a cultural history, showing that his “…fame was the result of a political strategy that relied heavily on the popular press was tantamount to claiming that ‘all communication is propaganda’…” She noted that these criticisms came from the defenders of the traditional form of biography.
 To the question of whether or not political biography has a future she answers with a qualified yes, because historical scholarship “…accommodates an immense plurality of approaches, as well as an unprecedented range of themes and subjects.
 There is no reason why biography cannot serve as a legitimate way to look carefully at individual and collective lives, great and laboring men, or maids and duchesses.
-The structure of a life may be remembered and recounted as a sketch or in ragments, or as a chronological narrative with origin, purpose, or end, or as some combination of all these forms.
+The structure of a life may be remembered and recounted as a sketch or in fragments, or as a chronological narrative with origin, purpose, or end, or as some combination of all these forms.
 Despite the protests of some practitioners, traditional biography can co-exist with more experimental forms.”
 Ryall also makes a telling point about the persistence of the old-fashioned or Great Men of History school: “One reason for the survival of the traditional form is clearly the appeal of heroic biography…which is linked to the rise of popular (meaning nonacademic) history.”

 Much more can, and has, been said about the relationship between biography and history, the different imperatives and motivations of the narrative author and analytic scholar and the divisions and overlaps between these different but not necessarily competing techniques.
 A good place to start for examining this can be found in the pages of The Journal of Interdisciplinary History, Vol. 40, No. 3, Biography and History: Inextricably Interwoven (Winter 2010).
-This issue of the journal was devoted in its entirety to the expoloration of these matters.
+This issue of the journal was devoted in its entirety to the exploration of these matters.
 Michael Prestwich, author of the Edward I book (biography?) in the English Monarchs series, wrote at length about the unique difficulties for historians of the middle ages in writing an account of a reign or ruler and makes fascinating reading.
 In his article 'Medieval Biography' he discusses the differences between academic history and popular history - represented by Alison Weir's 'Isabella : she-wolf of France, queen of England' (Jonathan Cape, 2005).
-On page 344 he highlights the serivce she has done to history in creating interesting narratives to attract readers, but adds that this comes at a cost: "Biographies such as this one perform a valuable service by bringing history to a wide audience, but they also do a disservice by providing little more than a highly readable story...The narrative treatment limits the questions that Weir asks of her material, and readers are left with a blinkered view of the early fourteenth century."
+On page 344 he highlights the service she has done to history in creating interesting narratives to attract readers, but adds that this comes at a cost: "Biographies such as this one perform a valuable service by bringing history to a wide audience, but they also do a disservice by providing little more than a highly readable story...The narrative treatment limits the questions that Weir asks of her material, and readers are left with a blinkered view of the early fourteenth century."
 He concludes, wryly, that her books "...sell in quantities that only a few academic books can achieve".

 Daniel Snowman wrote in History Today (Vol. 64, No.11, 2014) that one modern trend in biographies is that more of them are being written by women.
 Antonia Fraser’s successful 1969 biography of Mary Queen of Scotts (which is still being reprinted), was an early win for aspirant female biographers, and since then, as Snowman observed, female authors are much better represented in print.
 For the English Monarchs series though it took until 1999 when Jennifer Loach’s book on Edward VI was issued as the sixteenth in the series.
 Ragnhild Hatton was the second woman to contribute a book when her existing study of George I was brought into the series two years later, and only Sarah Foot was to follow in 2011 with Æthelstan.
 In the “Companion Books” (as we are calling them in these pages) Catherine Hanley is the only female author.
 A near miss was Dorothy Whitelock who was appointed as an early series author but died before her book on Alfred the Great was complete.
 Four women historians is a very lean number in a lengthy biographical series.
 This might have been an expectation in the early 1960s, as observed at the head of this page, but not in the modern age.
 Heather McCallum's appointment as the Managing Director in the London office of Yale goes some way to redressing this imbalance.